Terra Perma

 We teach everyone to design with Permaculture's toolkit, how much detail you learn on top of that will depend on where you are starting from.
 With new ways of thinking and patterning like nature you will look at any situation and start designing a better one, it will be your new default setting.
 Apologies in advance :).

-As most things are learned by doing, you can have access to all the combined wisdom, ingenuity and ideas of Charles, Fiona and others who have learned from both the failure and success of doing.
-We try everything that's worth trying and find out what works and what does not!
+As most things are learned by doing, you can have access to all the combined wisdom, ingenuity and ideas of Charles, Jolene and others who have learned from both the failure and success of doing.
+We're keen to test everything that's worth trying and find out what works and what does not!
+This is not something that can be read in books and, while you will need to learn this all yourself, hearing our experiences will save you a lot of time.

 Many poster-child Permaculture techniques are not suitable for the WA climate/soil, so if one simply copies from the Eastern States and overseas Permaculture books, then failure and disappointment is highly likely.
 Over the duration of the course you will learn how to design and adapt these techniques to our unique set of conditions, so you can avoid blindly copying situation specific ideas and fads (e.g. herb spirals, swales, corrugated iron raised beds, elevated hugelkultur, aquaponics, vertical gardens, etc).
 As you will learn, in the right situation these are all great techniques, however most are prone to failure in Perth's conditions if not intelligently and situationally adapted.